ProSteel - BS5950 made easy (well almost!)

 A quick tour round ProSteel

 ProSteel and SuperBeam look very similar - this is not surprising given that they share a lot of common code.
-Like many other Windows applications, both have a menu at the top, button bar under and status line at the bottom.
+Like much Windows software, both have a menu at the top, button bar under and status line at the bottom.
 You can choose the font(s) used to display and print calculations.
 A larger font is easier to read; a smaller font shows more information without scrolling - the choice is yours!

-New in 2016: SuperBeam, ProSteel and EuroBeam now let you choose from one of 20 colour schemes (themes).
+SuperBeam 7, ProSteel 7 and EuroBeam let you choose from one of 20 colour schemes (themes).
 These screenshots use the Lavender theme.
 You can see them all on our themes preview page.

 ProSteel (like SuperBeam and EuroBeam) works with projects.
 A project contains one or more 'items': beams, columns, connections, text pages and OLE pages, the last containing data produced by other applications on your system.
 The items in the current project are listed in the Project Manager which occupies the leftmost part of the desktop.